xuluan/meetin/README.md

 ------
 * STAGE 2

->- edit role by template

->- invatation list to attendance
+>- edit attendance (just show)
 >- delete attendance
+>- before_delete hook for attendance
 >- edit attendance by template
+>- invatation list to attendance
 >- invatation some one

 >- template operate (set as template, create by template, list template)